Zyin055/Config-Presets/README.md

 * [Can't fix] Updating from an old version (before 12/21/2022 update) will wipe your custom config presets

 ## Changelog
+#### 2/10/2023
+* Manually removing a preset value in the config file will make that value be ignored
 #### 2/09/2023
 * Added 768x768, 1080p, 1440p, and 4k presets for txt2img (they won't show up for existing installations, you'd need to delete your config-txt2img.json file to have it recreated with the new presets)
 #### 1/02/2023